Arthur Anae: Local politics

 Anae first stood for Auckland City Council in the 1987 local elections.
 In October 2004 he was elected to the Manukau City Council from the Ōtara ward.
 He ran for the mayoralty of Manukau City in the 2007 local body elections, polling third.

-In the 2010 Auckland Council elections Anae was elected from the Manukau ward to serve in the newly formed Auckland Council and served as the chair of the council's economic forum.
-He was re-elected in 2013, but did not stand at the 2016 elections, and opted to leave politics.
-His seat was won by Efeso Collins at the 2016 elections.
+In the 2010 Auckland Council election Anae was elected from the Manukau ward to serve in the newly formed Auckland Council and served as the chair of the council's economic forum.
+He was re-elected in 2013, but did not stand at the 2016 election, and opted to leave politics.
+His seat was won by Efeso Collins at the 2016 Auckland Council election.